Home > overview analytical services > SEM // Asbestos analysis

 SBH-method

-Single or mixed samples are prepared by ashing at 400° C and acid treatment in order to concentrate the asbestos content in the sample.
+In this process, individual or mixed samples are incinerated at 450 °C and acid-treated to accumulate asbestos in the sample.

 Analytical options for the analysis for asbestos in plasters, fillers and tile adhesives

-Preparation: Ashing, acid treatment, filtration of a suspension through a sample collection filter
+Preparation: ashing, acid treatment, filtration from a suspension onto a nuclear pore filter.

-Preparation: mixed sample, ashing, acid treatment, filtration of a suspension through a sample collection filter.
-Detection limit < 0,008 %.
+Preparation: ashing, acid treatment, filtration from a suspension onto a nuclear pore filter.

-Result: quantitative with an indication of the asbestos concentration in mass percentage.
-Detection limit < 0.008%
+Result quantitatively with an indication of the asbestos concentration in percent by mass.
+Detection limit of the method 0.001 percent by mass.

 top of page